evatrium/capsule/docs/routing.md

 render(<App/>, document.querySelector('#root'));

 ```
+### Router

+In order to maintain simplicity, **this Router is location.pathname based only**, meaning that location.search (ex: ?id=3) changes in the url are ignored.
+However, you may still utilize location.search for other means.

-Routes are simply defined by a pathMap.
-It will automatically match to the pathname that you assign to in the key.
-When the user goes to a pathname that is not defined in the pathmap, it will replace history to the last visited route.
-If the last visited route is also invalid, it will then fall back to '/' or whatever you pass to the noMatch prop.
+Routes are simply defined by a key:value pathMap object, where the key is a string pathname and the value is the Component to render.
+It will automatically match the Component to the pathname in the url.
+When the user goes to a pathname that is not defined in the pathmap, it will replace history to the last visited url.
+If the last visited pathname is not a valid key in the pathMap, it will then fall back to '/' (default) or whatever you pass to the noMatch prop.

 ```js
 //Root.js